software-patterns/workshop/patterns/logic-dependency-boundary.md

 These informal contracts can be quite subtle, and can blur the boundaries between the four types of code.
 This can be a good thing.
-The way we think about our code is almost always subtler than our type systems can express.
+The way we think about our code is almost always subtler than our formal systems can express.

 Here is an example in pseudocode in which the distinction between type 3 and type 4 is blurred: